Eco Advocacy was founded in 2015.

 We advocate on issues of: -

-We endeavour to support environmental and social justice in a similar way to that of Client Earth in the UK which was founded for similar reasons in the UK in c.2008 and operates from London and internationally.
+We endeavour to support aspects of environmental sustainability and social justice in a similar way to that of Client Earth in the UK which was founded for similar reasons in the UK in c.2008 and which operates from London and other cities throughout Europe and internationally.

 We have a lot of knowledge of the planning process and try to point people in the right direction where they have issues to be dealt with.
 We are aware that often specialist planning consultants can be cost prohibitive, but may not always be necessary.
 Likewise many experience enforcement issues around the country and will need direction and assistance on how to deal with statutory authorities.
 Moreover there are frequently public consultations on various issues of national and regional importance which need to be engaged with.